openshift/enhancements/enhancements/automated-resource-request-scaling.md

 3. Have kubelet announce more capacity than is available

+   Today, kubelet subtracts reserved CPUs from the available resources that it reports, under the assumption that they will be entirely consumed by workloads.
+Sometimes workloads do not entirely consume those CPUs, however, and non-guaranteed pods can also use the reserved CPU pool.
 We could have kubelet support "over subscription" of a node by reporting that the node has more capacity than it really does.
 This could be implemented a few ways.

    1. Kubelet could accept an option to report a static amount of extra capacity, for example always reporting 2 more CPUs than are present.
+In OpenShift, the option would be set during installation and would be added to the control plane `MachineConfig`.
-   2. Kubelet could not subtract the requests from some workloads, or only subtract part of the requests, leaving the capacity higher than it would if the request was included fully in the calculation. *See implementation history above for details about a proof-of-concept implementation of this approach.*
+   2. Kubelet could be told to not subtract the requests from some workloads, or only subtract part of the requests, leaving the capacity higher than it would if the request was included fully in the calculation. *See implementation history above for details about a proof-of-concept implementation of this approach.*
    3. Kubelet could add capacity to match the requests of some workloads, so that the apparent capacity of a node grows dynamically when system workloads are added.